 - Providing training in order to prevent information security incidents and violations related to handling of personal information.
 Conducting suspicious e-mail training for all executive officers and employees in Japan

-- Implementation of initial response training for cyber incidents with the participation of executive officers and division heads responsible for information security at a global level
+- Implementation of initial response training for cyber incidents with the participation of executive officers and division heads responsible for information security

 - Implementation of briefing sessions for risk managers in each organization in Japan on the role of risk managers and priority risks